The Complete Guide To Third-Party Liability Insurance

 What Third-Party Liability Insurance Doesn’t Cover

-- Negligence: If it’s proven that accidents happened because of your own negligence, it is quite possible the insurance company will not pay the claim.
+- Negligence: If it’s proven that accidents happened because of your own negligence, it’s quite possible the insurance company will not pay the claim.
+This is typically covered under a professional liability insurance policy.

-- Vandalism: Damage to your building as a result of vandalism is covered under your commercial property insurance.
+- Vandalism: Damage someone does to your building that constitutes vandalism would be covered under your commercial property insurance.

 - Car Accidents: If you use your car for business or if you have a fleet of vehicles you use, you will need commercial auto insurance.